 Diabetic Eye Screening

-Cervical Cytology Screening (smear tests) is carried out by the practice nurse at her daily clinic.
+Cervical Cytology Screening (smear test) is carried out by the practice nurse at her daily clinic.
 All women under 50 are recommended to have a smear test carried out every 3 years unless they have had a hysterectomy or never been sexually active.
-Women who are aged 50 – 60 are recommended to have a smear every 5 years and those over 60 require one normal smear.
-Frequency of tests does depend on individual patient's history.
+Women who are aged 50–60 are recommended to have a smear test every 5 years and those over 60 require one normal smear.
+Frequency of testing does depend on individual patient history.

 When booking your smear test please specify that your appointment is for a smear test, as a longer consultation time will be allocated.

 If you think you are pregnant, please make an appointment with your doctor.
-Antenatal clinics are held in conjunction with our midwife, Gemma Oliver on a Thursday morning.
-All six doctors are on the Obstetrics list and hold clinics for antenatal care and postnatal examinations.
+Antenatal clinics are held in conjunction with our midwife, Sarah Cleobury on a Thursday morning.
+All six doctors are on the obstetrics list and hold clinics for antenatal care and postnatal examinations.

-Held on Monday afternoons 1:30 to 3:00 at the Windmill centre.
-Staffed by the Health Visitor or Nursery Nurse.
+Held on Monday afternoons 1:30pm to 3:00pm at the Castle Donington Children's Centre, Mount Pleasant, Castle Donington, DE74 2LN.
+These are staffed by the health visitor or nursery nurse.
 You are welcome to bring your child along just to be weighed or to seek help or advice with any problems.
-The Health Visitors, Tina Phelps and Helen Payne, can be contacted on 01332 853280 for advice on any problem.
+The health visitors, Pippa Hall and Helen Payne, can be contacted on 01332 853280 for advice on any problem.

 See Vaccination Schedule on the right

 - Tetanus & Polio – to maintain protection a booster is required every 10 years, with tetanus up to a maximum of five.

 - Meningitis C - is available for children and young adults up to 25 years of age.